Discover brain science that’s practical, evidence-based, and actually makes sense

-Yes, neuroscience is broad, deep, complex, mysterious and transformative.
-But learning about the mind and brain isn't only for scientists, doctors or academics.
+Neuroscience is fascinating – broad, deep, complex, and yes, even a little mysterious.
+But it’s also transformative, especially when applied to real life.
+And learning about the brain isn’t just for scientists, doctors, or academics.

 About Dr Sarah McKay (in short)

-I’m an Australian-based (Kiwi-born) neuroscientist, speaker, author and founder of Think Brain and the Neuroscience Academy suite of training programs.
+I’m a Kiwi-born, Australian-based neuroscientist, author, speaker, and founder of Think Brain and the Neuroscience Academy training programs.

-I explain the brain to helping professionals so they can coach brain owners in a way that promotes real change and inspires positive action.
+I translate brain science into practical strategies for helping professionals – so they can support brain owners in ways that spark real change and inspire meaningful action.

 The ‘Official’ Bio